Noorish100/Noorish100/README.md

-- 🔭 I was ex employee at Kuliza technology Pvt Ltd (finvolv)
+- 🔭 I was an ex employee at Kuliza technology Pvt Ltd (finvolv)

 - 🌱 Learned **Java Backend Developer** from Masai School